What Is Linoleic Acid? Facts, Health Effects, and How to Avoid It

 Linoleic acid is also essential for humans, but this hypothesis took several more decades to prove conclusively.
 The first convincing evidence came in the 1950s, when other researchers noted skin abnormalities in infants fed a low-fat diet that resolved when linoleic acid was added [*].

-And later, in the 1960s, patients consuming long-term parenteral (feeding tube) nutrition devoid of linoleic acid developed skin rashes and other signs of essential fatty acid deficiency, which also reversed after the addition of linoleic acid [*].
+And later, in the 1960s, patients consuming long-term parenteral (IV) nutrition devoid of linoleic acid developed skin rashes and other signs of essential fatty acid deficiency, which also reversed after the addition of linoleic acid [*].

 Linoleic Acid and Your Health